Here’s the scoop on which fats we should include in kids meals, why they matter, and how to incorporate them throughout the day.

 Good Sources of Fats

 To easily include these healthy fats in your diet, aim to incorporate nuts, seeds, avocado, wild fish, and grass-fed meats and dairy.

 You may see milk that’s been fortified with healthy fats at the store, particularly from brands like Horizon.
 If you feel like you aren’t easily adding other source of fats to your kids diets, this can be an option.

 What if our pediatrician says my toddler needs to gain weight?

-It seems common for pediatricians to tell parents that they need to “fatten up” their toddler, so if that happens the first thing I’d check is whether your child is on their own growth curve.
+If that happens the first thing I’d check is whether your child is on their own growth curve.